legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 DEC_IVAR                    float32      1/deg\ |sup2|         Inverse variance of DEC (no cos term!), excluding astrometric calibration errors
-BX                          float32      pix                   X position (0-indexed) of coordinates in brick image stack BY                          float32      pix                   Y position (0-indexed) of coordinates in brick image stack DECAM_FLUX                  float32[6]   nanomaggies           DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggies\ |sup2| Inverse variance oF DECAM_FLUX DECAM_APFLUX                float32[8,6] nanomaggies           DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY
+BX                          float32      pix                   X position (0-indexed) of coordinates in brick image stack BY                          float32      pix                   Y position (0-indexed) of coordinates in brick image stack BX0                         float32      pix                   Initialized X position (0-indexed) of coordinates in brick image stack
+BY0                         float32      pix                   Initialized Y position (0-indexed) of coordinates in brick image stack
+LEFT_BLOB                   char                               "T" if an object center has been optimized to be outside the fitting pixel area; otherwise "F"
+DECAM_FLUX                  float32[6]   nanomaggies           DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggies\ |sup2| Inverse variance oF DECAM_FLUX
+DECAM_APFLUX                float32[8,6] nanomaggies           DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY